Your Portfolio as a Pre-Screening Tool: Building What You Want to Work With

 Instead of generic outreach about “full-stack positions,” I get messages like:

-• “I saw your system architecture, we’re building something similar”
+- “I saw your system architecture—we’re building something similar”

-• “Your performance optimization approach caught our attention”
+- “Your performance optimization approach caught our attention”

-• “We need someone who understands modern integrations at this level”
+- “We need someone who understands modern integrations at this level”

 These are the conversations I actually want to have.
+These are recruiters who looked at my work, understood it, and saw alignment with what they need.

 4. Starting Interviews with Advantage

 When I walk into a technical interview and they ask about my experience with their tech stack, I can say: “Let me show you the production system I built.”
-That’s a very different conversation than “I’ve been meaning to learn that.”

 The Modern Tech Strategy